444995/DRTV-ripper/README.md

 * Sort by episode date instead - right now some shows are apparently sorted in reverse order on the website (they are so braindead)
 * Year added to episode title by scraping the year from dr.tv
 * Timedate to console output
-* Remove temp_drtv_ripper folder all together
+* Remove temp_drtv_ripper folder because it's technically not needed
-* Error output msg if a download fails
 * Option to pick own quality
 * Option to download all seasons by typing 'all'